Key Economic Trends for San Diego Presented at the 2019 Economic Forum

 For additional insights, download the Regional Intelligence Report and Dr. Thornberg’s full presentation.

 Torrey Pines Bank, a division of Western Alliance Bank, Member FDIC, helps business clients realize their growth ambitions.
 Founded in 2003, Torrey Pines Bank offers a full spectrum of loan, deposit and treasury management capabilities, plus superior service.
 With nine offices throughout San Diego and Los Angeles, along with Western Alliance Bank’s powerful array of specialized financial services, the banking division is a valued resource for Southern California’s business, real estate, professional, municipal and nonprofit communities.
 Western Alliance Bank is the primary subsidiary of Phoenix-based Western Alliance Bancorporation.
-One of the country’s top-performing banking companies, Western Alliance is ranked #1 regional bank by S&P Global Market Intelligence for 2018 and in the top 10 on the Forbes “Best Banks in America” list for four consecutive years, 2016-2019.
+One of the country’s top-performing banking companies, Western Alliance has ranked in the top 10 on the Forbes “Best Banks in America” list for five consecutive years, 2016-2020.